Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Abstract

 \section{Abstract}

 Solar energetic particle (SEP) events pose severe threats to spacecraft, astronaut safety, and aviation operations.
-Accurate SEP forecasting remains a critical challenge in space weather research due to their complex origins and highly variable propagation.
-In this work, we built \texttt{SEPNET}, an innovative multi-task neural network that jointly predicts future solar eruptive events, including solar flares and coronal mass ejections (CMEs) and SEPs, incorporating long short-term memory and transformer architectures that capture contextual dependencies. \texttt{SEPNET} is a machine learning framework for SEP prediction that utilizes an extensive set of predictors, including the properties of solar flares,CMEs, and space-weather HMI active region patches (SHARP) magnetic field parameters. \texttt{SEPNET} is rigorously evaluated on the SEPVAL SEP dataset \cite{whitman_2025_15555244}, which is used to evaluate the performance of the current SEP prediction models.
+Accurate SEP forecasting remains a critical challenge in space weather research as a result of their complex origins and highly variable propagation.
+In this work, we built \texttt{SEPNET}, an innovative multi-task neural network that jointly predicts future solar eruptive events, including solar flares and coronal mass ejections (CMEs) and SEPs, incorporating long short-term memory and transformer architectures that capture contextual dependencies. \texttt{SEPNET} is a machine learning framework for SEP prediction that utilizes an extensive set of predictors, including the properties of solar flares, CMEs, and space-weather HMI active region patches (SHARP) magnetic field parameters. \texttt{SEPNET} is rigorously evaluated on the SEPVAL SEP dataset \cite{whitman2025SEPVAL}, which is used to evaluate the performance of current SEP prediction models.
 The performance of \texttt{SEPNET} is compared with classical machine learning methods and current state-of-the-art pre-eruptive SEP prediction models.
-The results show that \texttt{SEPNET}, particularly with SHARP parameters, achieves higher detection rates and skill scores while maintaining suitable for real-time space weather alert operations.
+The results show that \texttt{SEPNET}, particularly with SHARP parameters, achieves higher detection rates and skill scores while maintaining the suitability for real-time space weather alert operations.
 Although class imbalance in the data leads to relatively high false alarm rates, \texttt{SEPNET} consistently outperforms reference methods and provides timely SEP forecasts, highlighting the capability of deep multi-task learning for next-generation space weather prediction.
-All data and code are available on GitHub at \url{https://github.com/yuyian/SEP-Prediction.git}.